 An ELP must be registered at Companies House pursuant to a Form LP5 (for standard ELPs) or Form LP7 (for PFLPs).
-The Form LP5 requires submission of certain basic information, including the name of the ELP, its principal place of business, the general nature of its business, the names of each of the GPs and LPs, the term of the ELP and the amount of capital contributed to the ELP by each LP and whether it is contributed in cash or in specie.
-The Form LP7 requires submission of similar information, save that the general nature of its business, its term and the amount of capital contributed to the ELP by each LP need not be specified.
+Form LP5 requires submission of certain basic information, including;

+- the name of the ELP;

+- its principal place of business;

+- the general nature of its business;

+- the names of each of the GPs and LPs;

+- the term of the ELP; and

+- the amount of capital contributed to the ELP by each LP and whether it is contributed in cash or in specie.

+Form LP7 requires submission of similar information, save that the general nature of its business, its term and the amount of capital contributed to the ELP by each LP need not be specified.
 Each form must be signed by each GP and each LP and dated.
-The form, along with the registration fee of £20 or £100 for same-day registration (applications must be marked as 'same-day registration' and submitted by 3pm), must be sent physically to Companies House (there is currently no ability to submit an online application).
+The form, along with the registration fee of £20 or £100 for same-day registration (applications must be marked as 'same-day service' and submitted by 3pm), must be sent physically to Companies House (there is currently no ability to submit an online application).
 However, during the covid-19 pandemic, the same-day registration service has not been available.
-Where there are any changes made to the information submitted in the Form LP5 or LP7, a Form LP6 must be filed with Companies House detailing the changes within seven days of such changes occurring.
+Where there are any changes made to the information submitted in Form LP5 or Form LP7, a Form LP6 must be filed with Companies House detailing the changes within seven days of such changes occurring.
 There is no fee for filing a Form LP6, but if the filing is made after seven days of such changes occurring, the GP will be subject to a fine of £1 per day for each day beyond such period.
-In addition, ELPs are required to advertise in the London Gazette in the event that any GP becomes an LP, and standard ELPs (but not PFLPs) are required to advertise in the London Gazette in the event that any LP assigns its interest in the ELP, for which a fee of £95.50 plus VAT is payable.
+In addition, PFLPs are required to advertise in the London Gazette in the event that any GP ceases to act as general partner, ELPs are required to advertise in the London Gazette in the event that any GP becomes an LP, and standard ELPs (but not PFLPs) are required to advertise in the London Gazette in the event that any LP assigns its interest in the ELP, for which a fee of £103.60 plus value added tax is payable.